-- Click Save Changes at the bottom of the page.
+- At the bottom of the page, click Save Changes.

 Add an image

 - Check that your addresses are listed in the “Send mail as” section.

 Extra characters were added

 If you see “Plain Text” above the signature box and don’t have any formatting options while creating your signature, here’s how to fix the problem:

-- Click the Compose button.
+- Click Compose.

 - Click More options .

-- Deselect Plain text mode.
+- Deselect "Plain text mode."

 Vivian is a Gmail expert and the author of this help page.
 Leave her feedback about this help page.